ebr/InvokeAI/docker/README.md

 The runtime directory (holding models and outputs) will be created in your home directory, under `~/invokeai`, populated with necessary content (you will be asked a couple of questions during setup)

+### Use a GPU

+- Linux is *recommended* for GPU support in Docker.
+- WSL2 is *required* for Windows.
+- only `x86_64` architecture is supported.

+The Docker daemon on the system must be already set up to use the GPU.
+In case of Linux, this involves installing `nvidia-docker-runtime` and configuring the `nvidia` runtime as default.
+Steps will be different for AMD.
+Please see Docker documentation for the most up-to-date instructions for using your GPU with Docker.

+If the `nvidia` runtime is not the default on your system, uncomment the `runtime: nvidia` line in `docker-compose.yml` to use your GPU from a container.

 ## Customize

 Check the `.env` file.
 It contains environment variables for running in Docker.
 Fill it in with your own values.
 Next time you run `docker-compose up`, your custom values will be used.